-Besides reading about what goes on in these international high-level meetings from IISD Reporting Services (which I highly recommend!), I often flick through the daily summaries by IISD, which usually consist of a lot of pictures in and around the meeting venue besides the detailed report.
+Besides reading about what goes on in these international high-level meetings from IISD Reporting Services (which I highly recommend!), I often flick through the daily summaries.
+These usually consist of a lot of pictures in the meeting venue besides the report.
 After coming home from Marrakech, I was glad to find myself in a photo (green shirt, round glasses) looking very serious whilst watching John Kerry deliver his final address to a climate COP.

 Perhaps because of my background, I was not surprised or amazed by what I saw when walking around the venue.
 My conference partner, a fellow Grantham Scholar Robert Hardie, seemed slightly disappointed in my reply to his question on how I was finding COP22: “It’s pretty much exactly what I was expecting!”.

 My interest in this type of diplomacy is that you cannot capture it in writing, and you cannot learn it by reading books.
 You need to be there in person to experience it.
 I was by surprised how openly people were willing to talk about their views of the COP, the negotiations, as well as their own agendas.
-It was in these corridors where I found the most intriguing insights into what was going on behind closed doors and the most accurate analyses of what the COP22 would result in, rather than in the official statements by ministers and heads of states.
+It was in these corridors where I found the most intriguing insights into what was going on behind closed doors.
+And it was in the corridors I got the most accurate analyses of what the COP22 would result in, rather than in the official statements by ministers and heads of states.

-At a side event, Inger Andersen, the Director-General of the International Union for Conservation of Nature (IUCN), answered my question on what role biodiversity should play at a climate COP saying that “the story of climate change is the story of biodiversity, and vice versa”.
+At a side event, Inger Andersen, the Director-General of the International Union for Conservation of Nature (IUCN), answered my question on what role biodiversity should play at a climate COP.
+She said that “the story of climate change is the story of biodiversity, and vice versa”.
 She also noted that there is work being done to synergise activities between the UNFCCC and the Convention on Biological Diversity (CBD), but that much more work remains to be done.
 We will need to look at the whole story rather than a part of it if we are to be truly sustainable going forward.

-In doing so, I wandered into events that I would not have thought to be relevant from reading the title, abstract and speakers, and ended up meeting fascinating and exciting people with different views on what to do about climate change.
+In doing so, I wandered into events that I had not thought relevant and ended up meeting fascinating people with different views on what to do about climate change.
 This unexpectedness of networking opportunities caught me by surprise not only at the venue, but also in leaving the venue.
 One of the most interesting discussions I had was on the bus on my way home!

 With these lessons in mind, I feel much better equipped as an academic engaging with the policy world.
 Here’s to many more COPs to come, to unexpected networking, to corridor diplomacy and most importantly, more emphasis on biodiversity everywhere!